Talking Collaboration and Live Shows with Dominic Minix

 Any engaging performance has a beginning, middle, and ending so for the Quartet the challenge is to make room for everyone to improvise within that structure.
 Clashback is essentially the Quartet featuring a special guest so I design each Yung Vul/Clashback show with an arch in mind to engage listeners as well as give every artist enough space for their individual sounds.
 So the design of Clashback is no different.
 We may sound a little different but the dynamic arc of the set is consistent.

-Do you create new music with the guest or allow him or her to add to a current Yung Vul song?
+Do you create new music with the guest of allow them to add to a current Yung Vul song?

 New and different music every month!
 I start by meeting with the guest artist and going through their catalog to choose the bests songs for a live set.
 We then rehearse with our guest and kind of purposely mess up their music.
 YV likes to reinterpret the music in our own way so the guest set sounds different from their original recordings.
 These collaborations happen very quickly and most rehearsal time is devoted to arranging the material of the guest artist.
 As far as new Young Vul music, the quartet has developed our chemistry to the point where little rehearsal time is required for new originals.
 In light of that we usually perform our own set without the guest then call the guest up for their tunes.